lolvOid/kyana-images/DIMENSIONS_SCALE_GUIDE.md

 ```
 ☐ World units set to millimeters
+☐ Core device is 30mm × 30mm × 10mm in scene
-☐ Core device is 33mm × 33mm × 8mm in scene
+☐ Ring frame is 33mm × 33mm × 7mm in scene
+☐ Ring fits around 30mm core (3mm gap on each side)
 ☐ Strap total length is 210mm when flat
 ☐ Powerbank is 8mm thickness
 ☐ Camera spline radius matches object size